Manly Warringah Sea Eagles: 2024 season

+2025

+Manly endured a difficult campaign in the 2025 NRL season finishing 10th on the table.
+Early in the year, the club was rocked by the news that long serving captain Daly Cherry-Evans was departing the club after failing to reach a new contract deal.
+Canberra Raiders halfback Jamal Fogarty would be announced in May as the replacement halfback for Cherry-Evans, signing a 3 year deal.
+Head coach Anthony Seibold's position also came up for debate as supporters of the club and sections of the media called for him to be terminated.
+In November, Manly announced that Jason King a former player for the team would be appointed the clubs CEO after the departure Tony Mestrov.

+2025 Ladder

 Emblem and colours

-The team has always been officially known as the "Manly-Warringah Sea Eagles" since 1947.
+The team has always been officially known as the "Manly Warringah Sea Eagles" since 1947.

 Upon entering the NSWRL, Manly took on the colours of maroon and white.
 Manly chose the sea eagle – the native bird of prey on the Sydney coastline – as its emblem.
 The club's first jersey was maroon with a large white 'V' on the front.
 Manly were one of the first teams to feature an emblem, with an 'MW' appearing in the early 1950s.
 The 'Sea Eagle' has appeared on all jerseys since the mid-1950s.

-In 1956, Manly chose a new logo for their jersey, consisting of a maroon and white eagle sitting atop a rugby league ball with the letters 'MW' on it.

-Manly would then change their logo a decade later in 1960, which depicted more accurately a sea eagle so as to not create confusion whether it was a sea eagle or a seagull.
+Several iterations of the sea eagle logo would appear over the years.
 From the 1980s, Manly would go on to use perhaps their most famous of logos used in what is regarded as their most successful years up until the creation of the new competition.

 In conjunction with the new competition, the National Rugby League, Manly would change their logo in 1998.
 It featured predominantly maroon, white, yellow and blue to symbolise the connection the club had with its major sponsor at the time Pepsi.
 This logo would not last however when the ill-fated merger with North Sydney Bears in 2000 saw them take on the Northern Eagles moniker instead.

-Upon their return in 2003, Manly opted to revert to the previous logo but tweaked it slightly to focus on the sea eagle and include Warringah in the club's name again.
-They also returned to their original colours however a darker shade of maroon and white, a symbol of their roots stemming back from 1947.
-This logo has been in use since then.
+Upon their return in 2003, Manly opted to revert to the previous logo but slightly updated to focus on the sea eagle and include Warringah in the club's name again.
+They also returned to their original colours, however a darker shade of maroon and white, a symbol of their roots stemming back from 1947.

+In October 2023, Manly unveiled their new identity and emblem with a fresh, modern look, whilst also paying homage to the Club's rich history.
+The new logo carried forward traditional Maroon and White colours and elements of the past Manly emblems including a familiar circular motif that the Sea Eagles have incorporated since 1978, whilst focusing on the sea eagle head with simplified details.